liuyixin-louis/Fig2Code/README.md

 - End2end or sequential model?
 Adding a filtering net will help improve code-generating performance, given that the input snip might not be clean.

+## Plan
+- Data collection
+  - script that can sample snipping photos
+  - script for generating petty figures, or some example code-figure pairs from some book
+- Surveying and Method design

 ## Resources

 1. https://github.com/lukas-blecher/LaTeX-OCR